smartstore/user-docs/en/user-guide/data-exchange/export/managing-export-profiles.md

 You can directly start the export process at this point.
 In addition to export all data, it is also possible to select certain records to be exported.

-> [!INFO]
+{% hint style="info" %}
-> A few projection settings are not included in the preview due to technical reasons.
+A few projection settings are not included in the preview due to technical reasons.
 They affect only the actual export.
+{% endhint %}